fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 >
 > ```js
 >   // the relevant part of code is pasted here
->   // code should contain several console.log statements for helping the debuging
+>   // code should contain several console.log statements for helping the debugging
 > ```
 >
 > The following gets printed to the console